-Also known as kukui nut oil, candlenut oil is one of the finest and most elegant plant oils available.
-It contains glycerides of linoleic, oleic and various linolenic acids, which are essential to skin health.
-Known for its exceptionally velvety feel, candlenut oil is easily absorbed and deeply penetrates the skin, making it an excellent conditioning agent for dry, rough skin.
+Candlenut Oil, also known in the USA as Kukui Oil, is one of the finest and most elegant plant oils available.
+Used extensively in Indonesia and South East Asia in cooking, traditional medicine and beauty treatments, Candlenut Oil is particularly high in Omega 3 and 6 essential fatty acids, which is so important for beautiful skin inside and out.
+Known for its exceptionally velvety feel, Candlenut Oil is easily absorbed and deeply penetrates the skin, making it an excellent conditioning agent for dry, rough skin.